Skip to Main Content

 Health Systems Science I and II

-These courses introduce students to health care systems in the United States and beyond.
-Both courses, integrated with the Doctoring and Integrated Medical Science courses during Years 1 and 2, focus specifically on topics such as health care financing, health disparities, social determinants of health, patient safety, quality improvement, and medical-legal partnerships.
+These courses introduce students to healthcare systems in the United States and beyond.
+Both courses, integrated with the Doctoring and Integrated Medical Science courses during Years 1 and 2, focus specifically on topics such as healthcare financing, health disparities, social determinants of health, patient safety, quality improvement, and medical-legal partnerships.

 Research Methods in Population Medicine

-This course, offered during Year 1, prepares students to develop and demonstrate the necessary research skills to formulate a population medicine research question and then design and conduct an investigational study culminating in a manuscript to satisfy thesis requirements of the ScM degree.
+This course, offered during Year 1, prepares students to develop and demonstrate the necessary research skills to formulate a population medicine research question and then design and conduct an investigational study culminating in a manuscript to satisfy the thesis requirements of the ScM degree.

 Quantitative Methods

 This course, offered in the summer between Years 1 and 2, focuses on biostatics and epidemiology.
-Taught online format and complemented by instructor office hours, the course focuses on the principles of epidemiology, study design, hypothesis testing, parametric and non-parametric tests and the integration of these concepts into clinical care.
+Taught online format and complemented by instructor office hours, the course focuses on the principles of epidemiology, study design, hypothesis testing, parametric and non-parametric tests, and the integration of these concepts into clinical care.

 Leadership in Health Care